WHO WE ARE

 Since opening in 1992, Space Center Houston has welcomed more than 25 million people and hosts nearly 1.25 million visitors annually in its 250,000-square-foot educational complex.

-The center features more than 400 space artifacts, permanent and traveling exhibits, exhibits and experiences and theaters related to the exciting future and remarkable past of America’s human space-flight program – all for one admission price.
+The center features more than 400 space artifacts, exhibits, experiences and theaters related to the exciting future and remarkable past of America’s human space-flight program.
 The experience is designed to engage adults and children alike.

 JSC and NASA had a tremendous story to tell.
 It did not have the place or the resources to tell it.
 Artifacts and models were displayed in the hallways of the JSC employee auditorium.
 Hal Stall, director of Public Affairs at JSC, likened it to “displaying the Hope diamond in a shoe box.”
 Stall wanted to provide real role models for youth, showing them that working hard in math and science classes could pay off with a career as a spacecraft designer or astronaut.
 And he wanted to do it without using tax dollars.

 So Stall gathered leaders from JSC and the community and formed Manned Space Flight Education Foundation, Inc., a non-profit organization.
 Together, the group set out to provide a world-class facility where the public could come to touch the space program — and be touched by it.

 The Foundation brought in the experts from Walt Disney Imagineering, the design and master planning arm of the Walt Disney Co.
 Using BRC Imagination Arts as a collaborating designer, Disney generated the concepts that would become Space Center Houston.

 The Foundation sought support from corporations.
 Many companies backed the building of the Center by providing seed money.
 Finally, $68.4 million in tax-exempt bonds were sold to the public.